 - Cybercon 4 — Low threat level, monitor for further incidents

 - Cybercon 3 — Moderate threat level, moderate level of response

 - Cybercon 2 — High threat level, higher level of response and remediation

 - Cybercon 1 — Highest threat level, highest level of response and remediation

 Once you have defined the Cybercon levels, they are your guide for the types of policies you create for each level.
 The fundamental idea is that as your organization progresses to a more severe Cybercon level, you enable Threat Detection and Response to complete more automated actions to mitigate threats.

 The current Cybercon level appears at the top of the navigation pane.

-The CYBERCON level does not change automatically based on detected threats.
-Only a user with Operator credentials can change the CYBERCON level.
+The Cybercon level does not change automatically based on detected threats.
+Administrators can change the Cybercon level.

-A user with Operator credentials can change the CYBERCON level.
-All other users can see the CYBERCON level, but cannot change it.
+An Administrator can change the Cybercon level.
+All other users can see the Cybercon level, but cannot change it.

 A confirmation dialog box appears.